-DOH: Herbal medicines won’t cure pertussis
+DoH: Herbal medicines won’t cure pertussis

-“Yung pagbigay ng herbal medicine, ancient practice na yan, in fact marami tayong mga halamang gamot… meron na rin tayong mga pinag-aralang gamot na naging very effective kagaya ng lagundi, sambong (The giving of herbal medicine, that ancient practice, in fact we have many medicinal plants... we also have studied medicinal plants that have been very effective such as lagundi, sambong),” Herbosa said.
+“The giving of herbal medicine, that ancient practice, in fact, we have many medicinal plants... we also have studied medicinal plants that have been very effective such as lagundi, sambong),” Herbosa said.

 While affirming that such medicinal plants are “very effective” for flu, he noted that those are just for symptomatic treatment.

-According to DOH, pertussis is caused by bacteria–either Bordetella pertussis, or Bordetella parapertussis and antibiotics are available and effective against them.
+According to the DoH, pertussis is caused by bacteria — either Bordetella pertussis, or Bordetella parapertussis and antibiotics are available and effective against them.

-“So ang suggestion ko, pag tingin niyo mukhang pertussis ang ubo ng anak niyo, dalhin niyo sa doctor.
-Sila ang magpe-prescribe [ng antibiotic] (So my suggestion is, if you think your child's cough looks like pertussis, take them to the doctor.
-They will prescribe antibiotics),” Herbosa said.
+“So my suggestion is, if you think your child’s cough looks like pertussis, take them to the doctor.
+They will prescribe antibiotics,” Herbosa said.

 The Health chief reiterated that while taking herbal medicines “is not harmful,” it cannot cure you, but will “only alleviate the symptoms” of the respiratory illness.